PavanChaggar/ADNIAnalysis/README.md

 target_file_path = '/Users/pavanchaggar/Documents/ADNI/'
 ```

-Once this has been completed, you can run the script by
+Once this has been completed, you can run the script by (note that you will need to have your python environment activated with `pandas` installed):

 `python3 ADNI_directory_organisation.py`